lucas-belvin/aika-marketing/src/pages/index.md

     actions: []
   - title: Reward
-    content: Reward people for organizing a good meeting and arriving on time with Aika points that can be converted to Amazon gift cards
+    content: Reward people for organizing a good meeting and arriving on time with Proost points that can be converted to Amazon gift cards
     image: "/images/undraw_gift_card_6ekc.svg"
     actions: []
 - template: section_cta
   type: section_cta
-  title: Try Aika for free
+  title: Try Proost for free
   actions:
   - label: Try for free
     url: "/learn-more"